alanwatsonforster/glass/documentation/Manual.md

 Copy these commands into the first code cell in the Colab notebook:

-!test -d airpower || git clone https://github.com/alanwatsonforster/airpower.git import sys sys.path.append('airpower') from airpower import *
+!test -d apengine || git clone https://github.com/alanwatsonforster/apengine.git import sys sys.path.append('apengine') from apengine import *
 Then run the cell by typing Ctrl-Enter.
 After a short delay while the notebook connects to the cloud, the commands will download the code and make it available for use in the notebook.

 ## Setting Up the Game